nemanjajelisijevic/javaDaemon/README.md

     }

-which is implemented and instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns.
+which is implemented and instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns in Daemon threads context.

 Closure exposes an abstract method onReturn() for implementation, which takes the prototype methods return value as an argument.

-That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the to the settable consumer thread.
+That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the to the settable consumer thread (MAIN thread in android for updating the UI).

 Underneath, Daemon is a thread that waits on a queue for a called method, or if configured in service mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.